Some Missouri hospitals briefly halt emergency contraception

 St. Luke’s has 16 hospitals, some of which are in Kansas and were not impacted.

+Since the Supreme Court’s ruling, demand for emergency contraceptives rose so much that some retailers, including Amazon and Rite Aid, capped how many consumers can buy.

+“Retailers are being cautious.
+They are trying to manage it,” said Neil Saunders, managing director at GlobalData Retail.
+“But I don’t think there are chronic shortages.”

-Since the Supreme Court’s ruling, demand for emergency contraceptives rose so much that some large pharmaceutical providers temporarily limited purchases.
-And Planned Parenthood health centers are experiencing an increased demand for information and family planning services, including contraception.
+Planned Parenthood health centers are experiencing an increased demand for information and family planning services, including contraception.

 “They’re worried birth control will be next,’’ said Kelly Hart, a spokeswoman for Planned Parenthood’s Dallas-based affiliate.